 A car is usually your most expensive purchase besides your house.
 You may be looking for a new car and a new loan every few years, often as fast as you pay off your latest loan.
 You have several options for car loans, from auto manufacturer credit companies, dealerships or financial institutions like banks and credit unions.
 Interest rates will vary, with locale and with the type of financing.
 You always want to shop loan providers to find the best combination of interest rates and loan length for an affordable monthly payment.

 Most car loans are 36, 48 or 60 months.
 Shorter loans usually require very high monthly payments.
-Most lenders are reluctant to make 72-month loans, except on very expensive vehicles.
-You're more likely to get a longer-term loan with a new or slightly used vehicle and many lenders won't make loans on low-value cars or those more than 7 years old.
+Most lenders are reluctant to make 72 and 84-month loans, except on very expensive vehicles.
+You're more likely to get a longer-term loan with a new or slightly used vehicle and many lenders won't make loans on low-value cars or those more than seven years old.

 Calculate and Negotiate

 Use a loan calculator to help you work out the best deal before you negotiate with the dealer.
 Bankrate.com and CarsDirect.com offer free calculation programs to help you assess interest rates, loan length and other terms to decide what you want to pay monthly.
 Once you have a payment in mind, negotiate with the dealer or a financial institution for specific loan terms.

 In some cases, the length of a car loan is determined by the lender.
 The better your credit history and current income, the more likely you are to get approved for a loan with a shorter-term.
 Longer loan terms bring down your monthly payment obligation, which means someone with less than perfect credit is more likely to get approval from a lender.

 Bob Haring has been a news writer and editor for more than 50 years, mostly with the Associated Press and then as executive editor of the Tulsa, Okla.
 "World."
 Since retiring he has written freelance stories and a weekly computer security column.
 Haring holds a Bachelor of Journalism from the University of Missouri.